Welcome to my website!

 - Robustness tests for causal inference.
 I work on methods for testing critical assumptions in causal designs, including manipulation tests in regression discontinuity design and hypothetical bias experiments.

 - Replication.
-I have reproduced over 140 papers throughout my PhD, and I have published replication work in Nature Human Behaviour, Journal of Political Economy: Microeconomics, and Proceedings of the National Academy of Sciences.
+I have reproduced over 140 papers throughout my PhD, and I have published replication work in Nature Human Behaviour, Journal of Political Economy: Microeconomics, and two times in the Proceedings of the National Academy of Sciences.
 I have several comments under invited (re)submission concerning publications in American Economic Journal: Applied Economics and Management Science.

 I am positioned in the Behavioral Social Sciences group within the Department of Ethics, Governance, and Society in the School of Business and Economics.
-I also teach at the Department of Criminology in the Faculty of Law.
+I also have experience teaching at the Department of Criminology in the Faculty of Law.